 The WILL Program fulfills its mission and enhances women’s college experience through a three-pronged approach that connects the curricular and co-curricular: course work in Women’s, Gender, and Sexuality Studies, gender-related programming outside of the classroom, and a student-run leadership development organization.
 Additionally, WILL students are provided with opportunities to attend national leadership training seminars, public-speaking workshops, conflict resolution/ transformation workshops, and other forums designed to build and enhance leadership skills.

 The following initiatives are intended as a framework to guide ongoing and development activities of the WILL Program.
 The initiatives will be reviewed annually to assess progress, reevaluate priorities, and plan implementation.

 I. CURRICULUM: Academic Program and Student Learning, Advising, and Internationalization

-In addition to completing course work in their major fields, WILL Program students are required to complete 5 courses in Women’s and Gender Studies, in addition to attending at least 3 gender related co-curricular programs each semester, and participating in the WILL student organization.
+In addition to completing course work in their major fields, WILL Program students are required to complete 5 courses in Women’s, Gender, and Sexuality Studies, in addition to attending at least 3 gender related co-curricular programs each semester, and participating in the WILL student organization.
 When appropriate, WILL-only sections of WGS courses are offered.